Why Psychology with JCU?

 This degree is also for professionals in human-centred occupations who are focused on career growth and want the skills to help them achieve more in current and future roles.
-This may include teaching, human resources, marketing, counselling, social work and consulting.
+This may include teaching, human resources, marketing, counselling and consulting.

 This course is accredited by the Australian Psychology Accreditation Council (APAC)

 You will study a broad scope of subjects unique to the Graduate Diploma of Psychology (Bridging) at JCU Online, including Environmental Psychology and Health, Wellbeing & Resilience and more.
 These subjects align to the UN Sustainable Development Goals as well as current and emerging global health challenges in a technology-enabled society.

 Study 10 online subjects over at least 20 months, which you can commence at any of the six study periods throughout the year.

 Social PsychologyThis subject provides a historical and contemporary overview of social psychology, introducing key theories used to explain and predict people's thoughts, feelings and actions in social situations.
 Read more